 The methodological tools of discursive theology had begun to leave their mark on Jewish thinkers writing in Arabic since the ninth century, and it seems that it was again the Christian kalām tradition that proved influential for the formation of Jewish medieval theology.
-The earliest extant Jewish kalām work is the Ishrūn maqāla, Twenty Chapters, of Dāwūd b.
-Marwān al-Muqammaṣ, a student of the Syrian-Orthodox theologian Nonnus (Nānā) of Nisibis, who apparently flourished during the first half of the ninth century-so far the earliest theological summa in Arabic that we possess.
-As has aptly been shown by Sarah Stroumsa, it was primarily Nonnus's characteristically Syriac Christian kalām-Aristotelian logic put to the service of Christian theologyhad "influenced and shaped al-Muqammas' thought."
-"Against the backdrop of the glaring absence of previous Jewish systematic philosophy" al-Muqammas "launched what was to develop into a remarkable tradition of Jewish rational thought," to paraphrase Sarah Stroumsa's evaluation of al-Muqammas's pioneering role in the evolution of a Jewish kalām tradition.2 The Kitāb al-Amānāt wa-l-i'tiqādāt-that is, The Book of Beliefs and Opinions-of the tenth-century Rabbanite Jewish scholar Sa'adya Gaon (882-942) seems likewise to have been inspired by Christian theological literature as well as Islamic models.
-The Kitāb (Continued on page 9)
+The earliest extant Jewish kalām work is the Ishrūn magāla, "Twenty Chapters," of Dāwūd b.
+Marwān al-Muqammas, a student of the Syrian-Orthodox theologian Nonnus (Nānā) of Nisibis, who apparently flourished during the first half of the ninth century-so far the earliest theological summa in Arabic that we possess.
+As has aptly been shown by Sarah Stroumsa, it was primarily Nonnus's characteristically Syriac Christian kalām-Aristotelian logic put to the service of Christian theology-that had "influenced and shaped al-Muqammas's thought."
+"Against the backdrop of the glaring absence of previous Jewish systematic philosophy," al-Muqammaş "launched what was to develop into a remarkable tradition of Jewish rational thought," to paraphrase Sarah Stroumsa's evaluation of al-Muqammaş's pioneering role in the evolution of a Jewish kalām tradition.2 The Kitāb al-Amānāt wa-l-i'tiqādāt- "The Book of Beliefs and Opinions"-of the tenthcentury Rabbanite Jewish scholar Sa'adya Gaon (882-942) seems likewise to have been inspired by Christian theological literature as well as Islamic models.
+The Kitāb al-Tawhīd, "The Book of Divine Unity," of Sa'adya's Karaite contemporary Ya'qūb al-Qirqisānī (d.
+930) is unfortunately lost.